District Office Hours

 Prime Location: Located just 20 miles south of Charlotte, N.C., we are in one of the fastest growing areas of South Carolina.

-We're Growing: With nearly 18,000 students, we are the largest school district in York County and the 11th largest in South Carolina.
+We're Growing: With about 16,700 students, we are the second largest school district in York County and one of the largest in South Carolina.
 Our campuses cover more than 3.5 million square feet of facilities and 1,200 acres of land.

 Additional focused learning campuses include: The Phoenix Academy, Renaissance, Rebound, ParentSmart, Adult Education, Crossroads, and Aquatics Center.